 Storyteller: Huda Al-Marashi

-Huda Al-Marashi is the author of the memoir, FIRST COMES MARRIAGE: MY NOT-SO-TYPICAL AMERICAN LOVE STORY.
+Huda Al-Marashi is the author of the memoir, FIRST COMES MARRIAGE: MY NOT-SO-TYPICAL AMERICAN LOVE STORY, and a co-author of the middle grade novel GROUNDED.
 Her other writing has appeared in the New York Times, Washington Post, LA Times, al Jazeera, and elsewhere.
-Her first story for young readers, “Not Only an Only,” was featured in the celebrated anthology ONCE UPON AN EID.
+Her short story “Not Only an Only,” was featured in the celebrated anthology ONCE UPON AN EID.

 How will Muslim children see themselves in your stories?